Content farm: Characteristics

 Some content farms produce thousands of articles each month using freelance writers or AI tools.
-For example, in 2009, Wired reported that Demand Media—owner of eHow—was publishing one million items per month, the equivalent of four English-language Wikipedias annually.
+For example, in 2009, Wired reported that Demand Media, owner of eHow, was publishing one million items per month, the equivalent of four English-language Wikipedias annually.
 Another notable example was Associated Content, purchased by Yahoo! in 2010 for $90 million, which later became Yahoo!
 Voices before shutting down in 2014.

 Pay scales for writers at content farms are low compared to historical salaries.
 For instance, writers may be paid $3.50 per article, though some prolific contributors can produce enough content to earn a living.
 Writers are often not experts in the topics they cover.

 Since the rise of large language models like ChatGPT, content farms have shifted towards AI-generated content.
 A report by NewsGuard in 2023 identified over 140 internationally recognized brands supporting AI-driven content farms.
 AI tools allow these sites to generate hundreds of articles daily, often with minimal human oversight.

-Criticisms of content farms
+Due to their already established Google search ranking, pre-existing reputable news sites may be purchased by content farm operators and converted into part of the content farm network, greatly degrading editorial practices in the process, or alternatively the URLs of defunct sites or those who forgot to pay for domain renewal may be cybersquatted by content farm operators.

+Criticism

+AI slop is often common on content farm channels, especially ones that focus on AI content.

 Critics argue that content farms prioritize SEO and ad revenue over factual accuracy and relevance.
 Critics also highlight the potential for misinformation, such as conspiracy theories and fake product reviews, being spread through AI-generated content.
 Some have compared content farms to the fast food industry, calling them "fast content" providers that pollute the web with low-value material.
 The word "sponsored" displayed when searching has raised questions on the reliability of the site, as it was likely paid to be pushed to the top of the search options.

-Criticisms of AI and content farms have coalesced because of the new use of AI tools and AI's tendency to "hallucinate" facts.
-AI's permeation of journalism, even in examples some consider trivial, like a summer reading list published by The Chicago Sun-Times which was written by AI, have created distrust of artificial intelligence.
-The prevalence of AI to aid in the creation of content for the purpose of monetization has increased and become common on the internet.

-Social media content farm accounts totaling hundreds of thousands or millions of followers are not a rarity either.
-Usage of AI in high stakes environments like court cases as well as low stakes environments like the summer booklist publication and social media posts have left many questioning AI's role in the world.

-Wider effects in society have been seen, like disruption of court cases because of hallucinations from AI tools dealing with usage among lawyers in citations.
-Another instance was a New York man using an AI avatar for his own court case defense.
-This has raised many concerns based on AI bias, its susceptibility to fabricating information, and how AI makes mistakes on subjects of varied importance like in writing and law.